What Is A Bunch Of Penguins Called

 Waddle: The Terrestrial Gathering

 The term "waddle" perfectly embodies the penguins' distinctive gait on land.
 Their short legs and upright posture force them to move with a side-to-side motion, creating the characteristic waddle we all know and love.
-"Waddle" is not only descriptive but also endearing, highlighting the penguins' sometimes clumsy yet always charming movements.
-The term is commonly used in both casual conversation and scientific literature when referring to a group of penguins on land.
+And "Waddle" is not only descriptive but also endearing, highlighting the penguins' sometimes clumsy yet always charming movements.
+Now, the term is commonly used in both casual conversation and scientific literature when referring to a group of penguins on land.
 It's easy to remember and instantly evokes the image of a cluster of penguins making their way across the ice.

 Raft: The Aquatic Assembly